isomerpages/moe-broadricksec/_links/School Canteen Advert.md

 permalink: /links/permalink/
 description: ""
 ---
 | Type of Stall | Closing Date | Requirements |
 | -------- | -------- | -------- |
 | Malay Food Stall    | 10 Nov 2023    | Rice or Noodles Stall    |

 #### Application Procedure
 1. Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.
+You may also request for a hardcopy from the School’s General Office.<br>[Canteen Stall Application Form](/files/Links/formbf7_application_for_canteen_stall.pdf)<br>
-2. Attached the following documents together with the application form:
+3. Attached the following documents together with the application form:
 * Photocopy of the NRIC (front and back)
 * List of proposed menu and pricing for all items
 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc